breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 It turns out graphs are not only useful as data structures, but we can think of the computation itself as a graph on a binary state space.
 Each tick of the clock corresponds to one matrix multiplication on a boolean tape.

 [Futamura](https://repository.kulib.kyoto-u.ac.jp/dspace/bitstream/2433/103401/1/0482-14.pdf) (1983) shows us that programs can be decomposed into two inputs, static and dynamic.
-As a function mapping of inputs to output:
+This can be viewed as a function mapping inputs to output:

 $$
 P: I_{\text{static}} \times I_{\text{dynamic}} \rightarrow O